Two-temperature logistic regression based on the Tsallis divergence: Abstract

 \section{Abstract}

-We develop a variant of multiclass logistic regression that achieves three properties: i) We minimize a non-convex surrogate loss which makes the method robust to outliers, ii) our method allows transitioning between non-convex and convex losses by the choice of the parameters, iii) the surrogate loss is Bayes consistent, even in the non-convex case.
+We develop a variant of multiclass logistic regression that is significantly more robust to noise.
 The algorithm has one weight vector per class and the surrogate loss is a function of the linear activations (one per class).
-The surrogate loss of an example with linear activation vector $\ab$ and class $c$ has the form $-\log_{t_1} \exp_{t_2} (a_c - G_{t_2}(\ab))$ where the two temperatures $t_1$ and $t_2$ ``temper'' the $\log$ and $\exp$, respectively, and $\lp$ is a generalization of the log-partition function.
+The surrogate loss of an example with linear activation vector $\ab$ and class $c$ has the form $-\log_{t_1} \exp_{t_2} (a_c - G_{t_2}(\ab))$ where the two temperatures $t_1$ and $t_2$ ``temper'' the $\log$ and $\exp$, respectively, and $\lp(\ab)$ is a scalar value that generalizes the log-partition function.
 We motivate this loss using the Tsallis divergence.
-As the temperature of the logarithm becomes smaller than the temperature of the exponential, the surrogate loss becomes ``more quasi convex''.
+Our method allows transitioning between non-convex and convex losses by the choice of the temperature parameters.
+As the temperature $t_1$ of the logarithm becomes smaller than the temperature $t_2$ of the exponential, the surrogate loss becomes ``quasi convex''.
 Various tunings of the temperatures recover previous methods and tuning the degree of non-convexity is crucial in the experiments.
-The choice $t_1<1$ and $t_2>1$ performs best experimentally.
+In particular, quasi-convexity and boundedness of the loss provide significant robustness to the outliers.
 We explain this by showing that $t_1 < 1$ caps the surrogate loss and $t_2 >1$ makes the predictive distribution have a heavy tail.

+We show that the surrogate loss is Bayes-consistent, even in the non-convex case.
+Additionally, we provide efficient iterative algorithms for calculating the log-partition value only in a few number of iterations.
+Our compelling experimental results on large real-world datasets show the advantage of using the two-temperature variant in the noisy as well as the noise free case.